sanjayvihaan/Fita-Academy/JavaScript/09 DOM/readme.txt

 document.getElementByClassName('Name_of_class'); Grabs the element with the class name from the connected HTML file.

 document.getElementByTagName('Name_of_tag');Grabs the element with the tag name from the connected HTML file.

+Build A Notes App in HTML CSS & JavaScript